-This class offers three graduate credits through Portland State University for $415.00.
+This class offers three graduate credits through Portland State University for $400.
 All class materials are included in the cost of the class.
-The term begins June 23, 2014 and ends August 30, 2014.
+Class Registrations materials will be available August 1,2012.

 Collaborative Assistive Technology Assessment